Basis-Theory/basistheory-android/docs/CardVerificationCodeElement.md

 # CardVerificationCodeElement

-The `CardVerificationCodeElement` can be used to securely collect credit card CVC within your app.
-This element will render a text input within your view that accepts either a 3 or 4 digit CVC (length is determined by the [card brand](/docs/CardNumberElement.md/#card-brands)).
+The `CardVerificationCodeElement` can be used to securely collect credit card CVC values within your app.
+This element will render a text input within your view that accepts either a 3 or 4 digit CVC (the length is determined by the [card brand](/docs/CardNumberElement.md/#card-brands)).

 This element was designed to be used in conjunction with the [CardNumberElement](/docs/CardNumberElement.md) and [CardExpirationDateElement](/docs/CardExpirationDateElement.md) to collect and tokenize a